 Model Time-path MSE S.E.
-Relative Improvement

-Constant 0.0775 (0.0050) -

-OLS on $\Delta^{RD}$ 0.0398 (0.0025) 48.6%
+Relative Improvement Constant OLS on Δ^{RD} Best ML $\begin{array}{c} 0.0775 \\ 0.0398 \\ 0.0316 \end{array}$ (0.0050) (0.0025) (0.0020) - 48.6% 59.2% IRL-SG 0.0309 (0.0020) 60.1%

-GBT 0.0321 (0.0020) 58.6%

-IRL-SG 0.0309 (0.0020) 60.1%

 Table 3: Out-of-sample prediction loss for predicting the time path of cooperation.
+The best ML method is GBT

 Figure 2 shows the out-of-sample predictions and actual values of cooperation in the initial round of the first 20 supergames.
 (We plot the initial round to reduce the noise introduced by changing supergame lengths.)
-To get the out-of-sample predictions for the figure, we use a single 10-fold cross-validation split and then predict each session's time path with the parameters estimated without data from that session.
-The learning model predicts the general pattern well, but it slightly underestimates the level of cooperation for intermediate values of $\Delta^{RD}$ .
+To get the out-of-sample predictions for the figure, we use a single 10-fold cross validation split and then predict each session's time path with the parameters estimated without data from that session.
+The learning model predicts the general pattern well, but it slightly underestimates the level of cooperation for intermediate values of Δ^{RD} .

-Figure 2: Actual (solid line) and out-of-sample predicted (dashed line) initial-round cooperation by supergame for sessions of at least 20 supergames .
+Figure 2: Actual (solid line) and out-of-sample predicted (dashed line) initial-round cooperation by supergame for sessions of at least 20 supergames